Autism is a lifelong condition that affects how a person makes sense of the world, processes information and relates to and communicates with others.

 Strengths associated with the autism spectrum

-There are many strengths exhibited by those with AS and HFA.
-These include:
+There are many strengths exhibited by those who are autistic.
+These may include:

 - Expertise in special interests